-- 4.1 The Business Board does not have sufficient revenue funding at its disposal to finance the procurement of the Business Growth Service, in addition to its core LEP activities, between 2020/21 and 2022/23.
-Hence, the aim of the Business Board is to request that the Combined Authority Board and Skills Committee agree to free-up and leverage a proportion of the Business & Skills Directorate's MTFP, to create a revenue fund to enable it to procure the Business Growth Service.
+- 4.1 The Business Board does not have sufficient revenue funding at its disposal to finance the procurement of the Business Growth Service, in addition to its Core Local Enterprise Partnership (LEP) activities, between 2020/21 and 2022/23.
+Hence, the aim of the Business Board is to request that the Combined Authority Board and Skills Committee agree to free-up and leverage a proportion of the Business & Skills Directorate's MEDIUM Term Financial Plan (MTFP), to create a revenue fund to enable it to procure the Business Growth Service.
 To achieve this, the Business Board has devised a strategy to build a Growth Service Delivery Fund of £19.5m, to deliver the Business Growth Service.
-This strategy is summarised in the following steps: - 4.2 To request that the Combined Authority, as the Business Board's Accountable Body, establish a Growth Service Management Company, on behalf of the Business Board, as a subsidiary to Angle Holdings Limited, with an initial allocation of 100 shares in favour of Angle Holdings Limited.
-The purpose of the Company being to manage the Growth Service Delivery Fund and procure the delivery of the Business Growth Service itself from the private sector. - 4.3 To accept an application from the Combined Authority to the Local Growth Fund (LGF) administered by the Business Board, for a capital equity investment from the LGF into the Growth Service Management Company, in return for 99 of the 100 shares in the Growth Service Management Company, held on behalf of the LGF by the Combined Authority.
-Through this investment, working capital within the Growth Service Management Company, can be used to part fund the procurement of the delivery of the Business Growth Service.
+This strategy is summarised in the following steps: - 4.2 To request that the Combined Authority, as the Business Board's Accountable Body and legal personality, establish a Growth Service Management Company, on behalf of the Business Board, as a subsidiary to Angle Holdings Limited (the Combined Authority;s Holding Company), with an initial allocation of 100 shares in favour of Angle Holdings Limited.
+The purpose of the Growth

+Service Management Company, being to manage the Growth Service Delivery Fund, and with it, procure the delivery of the Business Growth Service itself from the private sector.

-- 4.4 To request that the Combined Authority, as the Business Board's Accountable Body, apply for funding on behalf of the Business Board, from the European Regional Development Fund (ERDF) and European Social Fund (ESF) and to allocate this external funding, through its 2020/21-22/23 MTFP, to the Growth Service Management Company to part fund the procurement of the delivery of the Business Growth Service. - 4.5 To request that the Skills Committee agree to allocate funding from the Business & Skills Directorate's 2020/21-22/23 MTFP, to the Growth Service Management Company to part fund the procurement of the delivery of the Business Growth Service.
-The portion of this requested funding, for which approval is being sought from the Skills Committee, is the £150,000 requested from the Skills Strategy Implementation Budget, which currently stands at £450,000 over the 2020/21-22/23 MTFP period. - 4.6 Note the proposal to include in the future procurement of a Business Growth Service the procurement of external providers to deliver the services currently contracted to the Combined Authority by the Department for Work and Pensions (through a Memorandum of Understanding) consisting of two Opportunity Area Levy Brokers and by the Careers Enterprise Company for 4 FTE Careers Advisors. - 4.7 The financial implications on the strategy and associated delivery fund for creation of the Growth Service is summarised in the table below:
+- 4.3 To accept an application from the Combined Authority, to the Local Growth Fund (LGF) administered by the Business Board, for a capital equity investment from the LGF into the Growth Service Management Company held on behalf of the LGF by the Combined Authority.
+Through this investment, working capital within the Growth Service Management Company, will be generated as revenue which can then be used to part fund the procurement of the delivery of the Business Growth Service. - 4.4 To request that the Combined Authority, as the Business Board's Accountable Body and legal personality, apply for funding on behalf of the Business Board, from the European Regional Development Fund (ERDF) and European Social Fund (ESF) and to allocate this external funding, through its 2020/21-22/23 MTFP, to the Growth Service Management Company to part fund the procurement of the delivery of the Business Growth Service. - 4.5 To recommend that the Combined Authority Board and Skills Committee agree, subject to the other funding being secured, to allocate funding from the Business & Skills Directorate's 2020/21-22/23 MTFP, to the Growth Service Management Company to part fund the procurement of the delivery of the Business Growth Service.
+The portion of this requested funding, for which approval is being sought from the Skills Committee, is the £150,000 requested from the Skills Strategy Implementation Budget, which currently stands at £450,000 over the 2020/21-22/23 MTFP period.

-Strategy for the Creation of The Growth Service Delivery Fund Total LGF Capital Equity Investment by the Business Board, as Working Capital £5,407,000 ERDF Funding £5,204,000 ESF Funding £2,044,556 Total ESIF Revenue Funding, Applied for by CPCA on behalf of the Business Board £7,248,556 CPCA budget for Growth Hub £748,000 CPCA Skills Strategy Implementation budget £150,000 Local Ind Strategy Implementation budget £150,000 CPCA contract with Careers Enterprise Company £360,000 CPCA Enterprise Zone businesses rates receipts £927,000 Total CPCA Revenue Allocation from the CPCA 2020/21- 22/23 MTFP Requested by the Business Board £2,335,000 Total SME contributions acquired by the Procured Delivery Partners for the Business Growth Service £4,500,000 Total Growth Service Delivery Fund for Procurement of the Business Growth Service £19,490,556
+Strategy for the Creation of The Growth Service Delivery Fund Total LGF Capital Equity Investment by the Business Board, as Working Capital £5,407,000 ERDF Funding ESF Funding £5,204,000 £2,044,556 Total ESIF Revenue Funding, Applied for by CPCA on behalf of the Business Board £7,248,556 CPCA budget for Growth Hub CPCA Skills Strategy Implementation budget £748,000 £150,000 Local Ind Strategy Implementation budget CPCA contract with Careers Enterprise Company £150,000 £150,000 £360,000 CPCA Enterprise Zone businesses rates receipts £927,000 Total CPCA Revenue Allocation from the CPCA 2020/21- 22/23 MTFP Requested by the Business Board £2,335,000 Total SME contributions acquired by the Procured Delivery Partners for the Business Growth Service £4,500,000 Total Growth Service Delivery Fund for Procurement of the Business Growth Service £19,490,556